GoogleChrome/web.dev/src/site/content/en/blog/window-controls-overlay/index.md

 OS versions and thus would not be useful for observing minor OS versions.
 Although this is a potential fingerprinting issue, it only applies to installed PWAs that use the custom title bar feature and does not apply to general browser usage.
+Additionally, the
-Additionally, the `navigator.windowControlsOverlay` API will not be available to iframes embedded inside of a PWA.
+<code>navigator.<wbr>windowControlsOverlay</code> API will not be available to iframes embedded
+inside of a PWA.

 ### Navigation